tarantool/doc/download/download.rst

                 .. container:: b-download-block-description

-                    Tarantool official docker images come with batteries on board: rocks, connectors, and perks are pre-installed so that you can get up and running quickly.
+                    Official Tarantool images for Docker come with batteries on board: modules, connectors and perks are pre-installed so that you can get up and running quickly.

                 .. container:: b-download-block-button